Phosphorus is a key element of life, necessary for the production of our food and the well-being of humans and animals.

 There’s more!
 When exposed the polymers to a series of anions such as sulphate, nitrate and chloride, which is among the most abundant ions in surface waters P_sense does not change colour!

-The team developing P_sense is led by Dr Panagiotis Manesiotis, at the School of Chemistry and Chemical Engineering of Queen’s University Belfast.
+The team developing P_sense is led by Dr Panagiotis Manesiotis, at the School of Chemistry and Chemical Engineering of Queen’s University Belfast, and development work is currently led by Andrew McClure, funded by an Innovate UK grant with Inov8 Systems Ltd.

 Commercial development is co-ordinated by Dr Jason Wiggins from the Research and Enterprise office of QUB.